9 Tips for a Green Picnic

-Gearing up for a summer picnic?
-Here are some earth-friendly ideas to help you keep your outdoor gatherings fun, simple and green.
+Don't spend the next nice day inside: grab a blanket and head to the nearest park for a picnic.
+Here are some earth-friendly ideas to help you keep your outdoor gatherings fun and sustainable.

 - Pack plenty of local, in-season fruits and vegetables and organic meat for you and your guests.
 Remember, fresh fruit “wraps” itself – no additional packaging needed!
-Check out American Farmland Trust’s list of the top 5 farmers markets in your state for some local favorites.
+Check out the National Farmers Market Directory for a market near you.

 - Consider re-purposing your canvas grocery tote as a picnic bag or try searching your closets for backpacks or holiday baskets to tote your food and picnic supplies.

 - Try to choose a picnic destination that’s easy to get to by biking, walking or using public transportation.
 Check out Rails-to-Trails Conservancy’s Trail Link database to discover new hiking, biking and equestrian adventures that await you and your picnic basket.

 - Skip the individually packaged drinks and opt for coolers (or kegs) filled with your favorite party beverages.
 For food storage and leftovers, pack reusable tins and canisters.

 - Choose washable, reusable cloth napkins and tablecloths - check your closets again for old bandanas and bedsheets that you don’t mind getting dirty.

 - If reusable isn’t an option for cups, plates and utensils, choose biodegradable items or look for products made from recycled materials.